 - If you have a completed, but non-viewable portrait, update all required fields and information about the applicant organization.

-- Those that discriminate or exclude participants on the basis of race, color, creed, sex, sexual orientation, gender identity, age, national origin, disability or marital status
+- Those that discriminate or exclude participants on the basis of race, color, creed, sex, sexual orientation, gender identity, age, national origin, religion, disability or marital status

 - Third party or “pass through” nonprofit organizations or fiscal agents